PDC-support/hpc-intro-retired/_episodes/01-linux.md

 introduction to Linux basics).
 The second covers actual BASH scripting, using learning by doing.

-Starred exercises (*) are for advanced users who would like further stimulation.
+Exercises marked "optional" are for advanced users who would like further stimulation.

 ---